 Other than that, you need to know how to play the chords you’re trying to figure out.
 If you don’t know how to play a C#7 chord, you won’t be able to figure out a chord progression that uses that chord, right?
 So you could say: the more chords you know, the better.

 But don’t hold off on learning chord progressions by ear because of a lack of chord knowledge.
-For one, check this list of songs that indicates which chords you should know in order to figure out a song.
-You can also get started with my course Make Your Ears Awesome: Open Chords, which helps you figure out 42 songs by ear that only use open chords.
-Try out the first one right now:
+You can get started with my course Make Your Ears Awesome: Chord Progressions, which helps you figure out 55 songs by ear that only use open chords.
+Let's try out the first one right now.

 If you enjoyed this, feel free to keep going with the rest of the course.
-The first five songs are free.
+The first couple of songs are free.

 First, it helps a lot to know how to play the most important chord types in all keys.
 As we’ve seen, you need to know how to play the chord you might run into.
 Ideally, you would know how to play the following chord types in all keys: